 Project proposals for developing an AOP can be sent to the OECD Secretariat using the submission of proposals form (word file).
 Government representatives, academic experts, industry experts, non-governmental organisations, scientific societies, etc. can submit project proposals.
 The National Coordinators of the Test Guidelines Programme are also available for queries, and should be informed about proposals submitted.

-Project proposals are reviewed twice a year and included in the workplan if justified.
+Project proposals are reviewed twice a year and included in the AOP workplan if justified.
 Browse the list of projects already in the workplan.

-This flow diagram (PDF) shows how AOPs are developed, reviewed, agreed and published at the OECD.
-The publication of an AOP descriptive document in the Series on Testing and Assessment does not preclude the publication by authors of the AOP of scientific articles in the peer-reviewed literature; in fact, the working group supports broad distribution of the resulting products.
+This flow diagram shows how AOPs are developed, reviewed, agreed and published at the OECD.
+The publication of an AOP descriptive document in the Series on Testing and Assessment does not preclude the publication by authors of the AOP of scientific articles in the peer-reviewed literature; in fact, broad distribution of the resulting products is encouraged.

 Most of the AOP development and review is intended to take place via a web-based IT management tool (“AOP Knowledge Base”) which was publically launched in September 2014.